aureliegrebe/comp-flow/README.md

  - Fanno Flow
  - Rayleigh Flow
- - Oblique Shock Relations
+ - Conical Shock Relations

 ## Contributing

-Contributions are welcome, particularily optimizing the functions that make use of Newton's method.
-If a particulary relation that you use is not included, feel free to add it.
+Contributions are welcome, particularly optimizing the functions that make use of Newton's method.
+If a particular relation that you use is not included, feel free to add it.